amplication/docs/docs/getting-started/community-plugins.md

 ### Bitwarden Secrets Manager

-The [Bitwarden Secrets Manager](https://github.com/amplication/plugins/tree/master/plugins/secrets-manager-bitwarden) plugin offers a secure and convenient way to manage sensitive data with Bitwarden's open-source password management solution.
+The [Bitwarden Secrets Manager](https://github.com/amplication/plugins/tree/master/plugins/secrets-manager-bitwarden) plugin offers a secure and convenient way to manage sensitive data with the Bitwarden open-source password management solution.
 It provides a reliable method for storing and accessing your secrets.

 ### Google Secret Manager